What you see is what you buy- Need for Eye Tracking

 Karna-AI has one of the best applied AI research groups in the world.
 Through our research platform, we have contributed to the AI/Deep Learning research community through our technical publications — which have been recognized by leading peer-reviewed conferences like NIPS, ICIAR and ISBI.
 The team has a strong background in consumer insights and is focused on leveraging AI to make market research more economical and effective.

-Want to know how Smart Gaze increase your overall business revenue?
+Want to know how Smart Gaze increases your overall business revenue?
 Click here to schedule a free demo.